 Access cutting-edge content in a convenient format.
 The Chicago Management Institute (CMI) covers the essentials of business in an engaging classroom environment: strategy, leadership, accounting, finance, management, marketing, negotiation, and decision making.
-Class sessions take place every-other Friday and two Saturdays over the course of six months.
+Program sessions take place every other Friday and two Saturdays over the course of six months.

 By attending this program, you will:

 - Build and implement growth strategies, understand the interplay between goals, strategies, and management, and the pros and cons of various approaches to strategy formulation and implementation.